-It works by affecting the nerves in the intestines to reduce the amount of stool produced, reduce the frequency of stool, make the stool more solid and reduce cramping.
+It works by affecting the nerves in the intestines to reduce the amount of stool produced, reduce the stool frequency, make the chair more solid and reduce cramping.

-The main treatment is drinking a lot to prevent dehydration.
+The primary treatment is drinking a lot to prevent dehydration.
 The most common cause of acute diarrhea is an infection.
-Most people just need to take Loperamide for a day or so.
+Most people need to take Loperamide for a day or so.

-Loperamide slows down the accelerated activity of your digestive system, therefore your digestion and processing speed of the ingested food therefore avoids the dehydration of your body, so you can remedy it is the liquid form of the stool, so the patient You can evacuate more firmly.
+Loperamide slows down the accelerated activity of your digestive system.
+Therefore, your digestion and processing speed of the ingested food avoid the dehydration of your body to remedy it in the liquid form of the stool so that the patient can evacuate more firmly.

 You can buy Loperamide in retail stores or obtain it with your doctor’s prescription; however, it is not suitable for children under 12 unless prescribed by a doctor.